 “Therefore you are witnesses against yourselves that you are sons of those who murdered the prophets.
 Fill up, then, the measure of your Fathers’ guilt.
 Serpents, brood of vipers!
 How can you escape the condemnation of hell?”
 Matthew 23:13-14,23-28,31-33

 In these hard and deceptive times, it is of the utmost importance to be on your guard against such men.
-They are master manipulators and skilled in educated, biblical, and smooth speech.
+They are master manipulators and skilled in educated, biblical knowledge, and smooth speech to persuade those who are unaware of their treachery.
 Many times making it is hard to recognize the true from the false until you begin to poke at the soft center of what they produce.

-But they do not fool the mature in Christ and they will not fool you if you seek the wisdom, insight, and Spirit of the Lord.
+But they do not fool the Spirit of the Lord and they will not fool you if you seek the wisdom and insight of the Lord.
 Nothing is hidden from Him.
-Be careful that you do not follow their ways, for there is great condemnation for those who live in such reprehensible sins.
+Be careful that you do not follow their ways, for the Lord has said, “great is their condemnation,” for those who live in such reprehensible religious sin.

 “Therefore I say to you, every sin and blasphemy will be forgiven men, but the blasphemy against the Spirit will not be forgiven men.
 Anyone who speaks a word against the Son of Man, it will be forgiven him; but whoever speaks against the Holy Spirit, it will not be forgiven him, either in this age or in the age to come.”
 Matthew 12:31-32